 Downside of Work from Home situation

 So are there no downsides to working from home?
 Is it the greatest way to work?
-Probably no. I have worked from home for many years and also worked from office.
-I have personally found work from home creates a sense of loneliness.
-There is very little link with the people you work with.
-When you are in the office, you can walk upto them, even go out for a walk or sit for a coffee or go out for lunch.
+Probably not.
+I have worked from home for many years and also worked in an office.
+I have personally found working from home creates a sense of loneliness.
+There is very little linking you with the people you work with.
+When you are in the office, you can walk up to them, even go out for a walk or sit for a coffee or go out for lunch.
 That personal touch is gone when you work from home.

 That loneliness is what hits many who work from home.
 Here is one guy who left the corporate job and found that to be the major downside to work from home arrangement.